For me, Fettuccine Carbonara is like Italy’s way of giving me a warm, carb-filled hug.

 How to Make Fettuccine Carbonara

 I promise this dish isn’t intimidating!
+I love making this dish because it comes together with just a few simple ingredients, and the results are always so impressive.
 Just follow these simple steps.

 1. Prepare the egg mixture.
 In a large mixing bowl, whisk together 2 whole eggs, 2 egg yolks, grated Parmigiano-Reggiano, and a generous amount of freshly ground black pepper until smooth.
 Set aside.

 2. Cook the pasta.
 Bring a large pot of salted water to a boil.
-Add the fettuccine and cook according to package instructions until al dente.
+Add the fettuccine to the pasta cooking water and cook according to package instructions until al dente.

 3. Cook the pancetta.
-While the pasta cooks, heat a large skillet over medium heat.
+While the pasta cooks, heat a large frying pan over medium heat.
 Add the pancetta or guanciale and sauté until golden and crispy (about 5-6 minutes).

 4. Add the garlic.
-Stir in the minced garlic and cook for about 1 minute, just until fragrant.
+Stir in the finely chopped garlic to the bacon mixture and cook for about 1 minute, just until fragrant.
 Be careful not to let the garlic burn.

 5. Reserve some pasta water.
-Before draining the pasta, reserve 1 cup of the starchy cooking water.
+Before draining the pasta, reserve 1 cup of the pasta water.

 6. Combine the pasta and pancetta.
 Transfer the hot, drained pasta directly into the skillet with the pancetta and garlic.
 Toss to coat the pasta in the rendered fat.

 7. Make the sauce.
 Remove the skillet from the heat.
 Quickly pour the egg and cheese mixture over the pasta, tossing vigorously with tongs to coat.
 Add the reserved pasta water gradually, a little at a time, until a silky sauce forms.
-(You may not need the entire cup.
+(I usually don't need the entire cup.
 Add just enough to achieve your desired consistency.)

 8. Serve.
 Plate the pasta immediately.
-Top with additional grated Parmigiano-Reggiano and freshly ground black pepper to taste.
+Top with extra Parmesan cheese and freshly ground black pepper to taste.

 - Select your favorite meat.
-Traditional guanciale (cured pork cheek) provides the most authentic flavor.
-But pancetta is an excellent alternative if guanciale isn’t available.
+I found that traditional guanciale (cured pork cheek) provides the most authentic flavor.
+But pancetta is an excellent alternative if guanciale isn't available.

 - Skip the pre-grated stuff.
-Use freshly grated Parmigiano-Reggiano.
+I always use freshly grated Parmigiano-Reggiano.
 Pre-grated cheese often contains anti-caking agents that can make your sauce grainy.

 - Room temperature is a must.
 Bring the eggs to room temperature before starting.
 Cold eggs cause the sauce to seize up when combined with hot pasta.